kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-basic-scala-scalding.md

 ---
 layout: post
-title: Writing Basic KijiExpress Jobs
+title: Scala and Scalding Overview
 categories: [userguides, express, devel] tags : [express-ug]
 version: devel
 order : 4
-description: Writing Basic KijiExpress Jobs.
+description: Scala and Scalding Overview.
 ---
-##DRAFT##

-This section walks through KijiExpress examples with the assumption that the reader is not familiar with Scala.
-If you are already comfortable with the condensed syntax of Scala and how it differs from other object-oriented languages such as Java and from other functional languages such as R or Haskell, see ?Link Data Flow Operations in KijiExpresss.
+This section walks through KijiExpress examples with the assumption that the reader is not familiar with Scala or Scalding.
+If you are already comfortable with the syntax of Scala and Scalding, you can skip this page.

 A typical KijiExpress job includes reading data, manipulating the data structure and perhaps the data itself, then writing the resulting data.
 Scala and Scalding are already optimized